The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Introduction

+(i) It is necessary to determine nucleon positions within the colliding nuclei.
+Here a number of MCs are already available to generate nucleon distributions, see \eg\ \citerefs{Broniowski:2007nz, Rybczynski:2013yba,Alvioli:2009ab,Alvioli:2011sk}.

-A generalisation of \pp\ collisions to an event generator for \pA\ and \AA\ collisions will have two separate components.
-First it is necessary to estimate the number of interacting nucleons and binary \NN\ collisions.
+(ii) One has to calculate the number of interacting nucleons and binary \NN\ collisions.
 This is generally performed using the Glauber formalism~\cite{Glauber:1955qq, Miller:2007ri}.
 This formalism is based on the eikonal approximation in impact parameter space, where the projectile nucleon(s) are assumed to travel along straight lines and undergo multiple sub-collisions with nucleons in the target.
-The importance of including diffractive excitation was early pointed out by Gribov~\cite{Gribov:1968jf}, but has often been neglected also in recent applications (see \eg\ the review by Miller \etal\ \cite{Miller:2007ri}).
-As an example, in many analyses the \NN\ interaction has been approximated by a ``black disk model'', where diffractive excitation of individual nucleons is completely neglected.
+The importance of including diffractive excitation was early pointed out by Gribov~\cite{Gribov:1968jf}, but has often been neglected also in recent applications (see \eg\ the review by Miller \etal\ \cite{Miller:2007ri})\footnote{As an example, in many analyses the \NN\ interaction has been approximated by a ``black disk model'', where diffractive excitation of individual nucleons is completely neglected.}.
+As mentioned above, diffractive excitation is a consequence of fluctuations in the nucleon substructure.
+An important point is then that a nucleon in the projectile is fixed in the same state during its passage through the target nucleus.
+(And similarly the state of a target nucleon is fixed through the projectile nucleus.)

-Secondly one has to estimate the contribution to the final state from each interacting nucleon.
-The \angantyr model is here inspired by the old \fritiof model for \pA\ and \AA\ collisions \cite{Andersson:1986gw, Pi:1992ug}, with essential features from the idea of ``wounded'' (or ``participating'') nucleons \cite{Bialas:1976ed}.\footnote{This is also the case for the HIJING model.} In the early \fritiof model \cite{Andersson:1986gw} it was assumed that an interacting nucleon suffers a longitudinal momentum exchange with a distribution $\sim dQ/Q$, leading to an excited mass $\sim dM^2/M^2$.
-When hadronising like a colour string this gives on average a triangular distribution in rapidity.
-This behaviour was also obtained by Bia\l as and Czy\.z in analyses of dAu collisions at RHIC~\cite{Bialas:2004su}.

-The \angantyr model is a generalisation of the model for \pA\ collisions presented in ref.~\cite{Bierlich:2016smv}.
-This model was able to reproduce general features in \pA\ collisions, like multiplicity as a function of (measured) centrality, rapidity distributions, and to a certain degree also $p_\perp$ distributions.
-It was also here discussed how these observed features rely on the often used model dependent quantities, such as distributions of wounded nucleons and binary \NN\ collisions, and how they are influenced by cross section fluctuations.
-In this paper we will describe its generalisation, \angantyr, to \AA\ collisions and detail its implementation into the \pytppp event generator.